giseletoledo/case-study-wellness-smart/README.md

 # Google Data Analytics Capstone

-Project from the coursera course Google Data Analytics
+Project from the Coursera course Google Data Analytics

 2 tasks - first pdf file about a journal about all the courses from Google Data Analytics and a second file from case study created with R.